balconylabs/beardoff/README.md

 # Beard Off
 ## Submission for #GitHubGameOff 2017

- By connecting an electric razor to a power source, you must prevent your beard from growing into the looming lava pit.
+Prevent your beard from growing into the looming lava pit below.
+Connect the razor to power before it's too late!

 ### Game Design by
  - Aaron Askew (<aaronaskew@gmail.com>)